Work Incentives for SSDI

 - Extended Period of Medicare Coverage (EPMC): When your SSDI payments stop because of earned income, your Medicare will not stop right away with it.
 Medicare part A (hospitalization) will continue to be free for at least 93 months after the end of your TWP (in many cases much longer).
 You can keep Medicare parts B and D as long as the premiums are being paid.

 Other work incentives have to do with your countable income.
-After your TWP, SSA will compare your countable income with a standard called Substantial Gainful Activity (SGA).
-In 2018, that level is $1,180 (or $1,970 if you are blind).
+After your TWP, SSA will compare your countable income with a standard called Substantial Gainful Activity (SGA.)
+In 2019, that level is $1,220 ($2,040 for blind).
 However, not all income is necessarily counted.

 - Impairment Related Work Expenses (IRWEs): If you pay for something that is related to your disability and that you need to be able to work, that expense can be deducted from your countable income (kind of like a tax deduction).
 The most common type of IRWE requested is medical expenses, but you could also use disability-related transit services, attendant care services, durable medical or adaptive equipment, service animal expenses, or anything else that fits the criteria.